 If you want to learn more about what SFM can do, read What is SFM used for?
 This guide is for users who have access to SFM and want to learn how to collect.
-If you're an administrator setting up SFM for your institution, see admin-documentation.
+If you're an administrator setting up SFM for your institution, see Admin and Technical Documentation.